WGrape/ngxway/README.md

 ## 5、Usage

 ### (1) Start the service
 Execute the following command to start the ngxway service.
+In development mode, the ngxway page will be automatically opened in Chrome after success.

 ```bash
 bash start.sh